golang/tools/gopls/README-TODO-Johan.md

 ## TODO

 * Figure out why `go test golang.org/x/tools/gopls/internal/lsp -test.run
-  TestLSP/Modules/SuggestedFix` complains about not getting any code actions
+  TestLSP/Modules/SuggestedFix` complains about not getting any code actions.
+  Maybe by looking how `extractionFixes()` is set up in `code_action.go`?
 * Make the test cases valid.
 By putting the right thing in our `.golden` file, or by splitting up the test cases or something.
 Maybe both?
 * Give the user a way to actually invert the condition